aali14/Furuta_Project/README.md

 The problem given is to create a testing platform for the control system controls of a furuta pendulum or "rotation inverted prendulum".
 Our team must create a mathemtaical model of the given system along side a composed control system.
 To simplify this process further one must create a model in CoppelliaSim from the mathemtical model, then create code from matlab to control the model in CoppeliaSim, and lastly collect data from the simulation in CoppeliaSim within MATLAB.

-Couple of the resources used to create the project were I. Fantoni and R. Lozano, Nonlinear Control of Underactuated Mechanical Systems, Springer, London, UK, 2002, particularly chapter 6 that covers find the eqautions of motion by using the Euler-Lagrange formulation.
+Couple of the resources used to create the project were I. Fantoni and R. Lozano, Nonlinear Control of Underactuated Mechanical Systems, Springer, London, UK, 2002 particularly chapter 6 that covers find the eqautions of motion by using the Euler-Lagrange formulation.
 Another resource was the Professor Bank’s CoppeliaSim resource videos used to create the model in CoppeliaSim and properly arranging the model to run well during simulations.
 The last resource used was the manual on API functions with CoppeliaSim by Coppelia Robotics to create code with CoppeliaSim for the model and to connect with MATLAB.

 ![image](https://user-images.githubusercontent.com/65076893/82099527-6a520680-96bc-11ea-9868-1ad7c26ac722.png)

 ### Modeling
+The calculations of the Furuta Pendulum were based on the Lagrange method by using the total energies of the system.

 ### Controller Design and Simulations